ericycfu/ccf-db-migration/README.md

 so steps are to edit the mysql file, use "net stop MySQL80" in command prompt, click on mysql.exe in C:\Program Files\MySQL\MySQL Server 8.0\bin, and then restart all services in wampserver (make sure icon is green not red/orange)

 9. Move home.php into C:\wamp64\www, can now go to localhost/home.php to see it.
+Media Name query not yet implemented.